MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/microsoft-store.md

 ### Prevent the locale-specific URL and title from being displayed

-To prevent the additional UI from being shown, you can use [URL Handlers](https://github.com/WICG/pwa-url-handler/blob/main/explainer.md) to enable the Store PWA to span multiple locale-specific domains.
+To prevent the additional UI from being shown, you can use [URL Handlers](https://github.com/WICG/pwa-url-handler/blob/main/explainer.md) to enable the Store-installed PWA to span multiple locale-specific domains.
 There are two steps to enabling a PWA to handle navigations for multiple domains:

 1. Within the PWA's Web App Manifest, use [the `url_handlers` member](https://github.com/WICG/pwa-url-handler/blob/main/explainer.md#manifest-changes) to specify an array of origins that are associated with that app.
 1. On each of the referenced origins, include [a `web-app-origin-association` file](https://github.com/WICG/pwa-url-handler/blob/main/explainer.md#web-app-origin-association-file) that attests to the PWA's association with that domain.